eliotsykes/rails-activerecord-aerobics/README.md

 4. `bundle binstubs rspec-core`
 5. `bin/rake db:migrate` to setup the db
 6. `bin/rake gen` to generate exercises in `spec/exercises`
-7. `bin/rspec spec/exercises` or `bin/rake go` to begin your aerobics workout
+7. `bin/rake go` to begin your aerobics workout
-8. The exercise specs will fail.
+8. The exercise specs in `spec/exercises` will fail.
 Go in and edit them where it says YOUR_CODE_HERE to make them pass.
+Feel the burn.

 ### How to structure the specs?